SherryS997/SherryS997/README.md

 ## Experience Highlights

-- Data Science Intern at AI4Bharat, IIT Madras
+- Project Associate at AI4Bharat, IIT Madras
 - Research Intern in Machine Learning at IIT Madras
 - Teaching Assistant for the course *Machine Learning Techniques (CS2007)* at IIT Madras